marquesVF/marquesVF/README.md

 <p align="center">
   <em>
-    This is Vinicius, a computer scientist 👨‍💻 and enthusiast of programming languages 🤓 with a passion for muscle development 🏋️.
-Originally from Brazil, I have lived in the USA and currently reside in Munich, Germany.
-My current work involves developing storefronts and microservices for e-commerce.
+    I'm Vinicius, a computer scientist 👨‍💻 and programming language enthusiast 🤓 with a passion for muscle development 🏋️.
+Originally from Brazil, I've lived in the USA and currently reside in Munich, Germany.
+I work in e-commerce, developing storefronts and microservices.
 In my free time, I work on personal projects in Rust.
   </em>
   <br>
   <br>